usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 * The **laws and best practices** that guide both.

 ---
-## Digital Service Tech Topic: Software
+## Digital service tech topic: Software

 ### What is software?